Versus

 Strengths:

-• Free during alpha — genuinely free, no credits, no turn limits, no "pay for the good AI" tier
+• Genuinely free during alpha.
+No credits, no turn limits, no "pay extra for the good AI" tier.

-• Designed for solo play as a first-class experience — not multiplayer-first with solo bolted on
+• Solo play designed as a first-class experience, not multiplayer-first with solo bolted on.

 Limitations: